lurkydismal/pchess/README.md

 ### Player colors

-Player colors are :
+Standard player colors are:

 * white
 * black
 * zebra

-The initial order is arbitrary and determined by the clock itself.
+The initial order is arbitrary and determined by the clock itself, once players have chosen their color (like they would in standard chess, only there are only two hands and one color is "dropped" behind the back of the referee[^ref].

+[^ref]: or whoever is holding the pieces when player chose their role ; history has shown that this little detail can be dealt with even when two players are competing against each other without any bloodshed or international scandals so we will stick with this.
+The *referee* takes three pawns (one of each color), mixes them behind their back, drops one, keep one i nthe left hand and one in the right hand so that one player can chose their color.

 When more than threee players are involved, a player's color (or color combination) is chosen so that all participants in the game have no trouble making the difference between each player.
 This may include clues such as Braille symbols, sound clues, or whatever else.